A guide to Portuguese food & drink

 Portuguese food doesn’t have the same high profile as some other European cuisines.
 Apart from port and sardines, nothing else immediately sprang to mind as being Portuguese.
 We suspected it’d be much like the Spanish cuisine.
 To begin with, our experiences were a little hit and miss and many restaurants serve the hordes of tourists chicken and chips, burger and chips and even fish fingers and chips.
 But seek and you shall find a more authentic Portuguese culinary experience.
 Portuguese food & drink is nothing if not fresh, simple and totally delicious.

-Every restaurant will have a large TV, always on and the volume high.
-Fellow diners will be tucking into their meals whilst watching the latest news, soap opera, chat show or football match.
+Most restaurants have a large TV, always on and with the volume turned up high.
+Fellow diners will tuck into their meals whilst watching the latest news, soap opera, chat show or football match.
 It’s simply the done thing.